jonnonz1/nz-statute-book/acts/public/2003/retirement-villages-act-2003.md

   (b) applications for orders under sections 81 and 82.

 ### 78 Jurisdiction of Disputes Tribunal
-In accordance with sections 76 to 83, a Disputes Tribunal established under section 4 of the Disputes Tribunals Act 1988 has jurisdiction to hear and determine applications for orders under section 82(3)﻿(c) to (e).
+In accordance with sections 76 to 83, the Disputes Tribunal established under section 4 of the Disputes Tribunal Act 1988 has jurisdiction to hear and determine applications for orders under section 82(3)﻿(c) to (e).

 ### 79 Contraventions of certain provisions an offence
 (1) Every person commits an offence who, without reasonable excuse, contravenes any of sections 12, 18(3), 22(1), 25(1), 32, 33(1), 35, 38(1), 39, or 97(3), or includes any material that is false or misleading in an application for an exemption under section 41 or section 93, and is liable on conviction,—